awsdocs/aws-iot-docs/developerguide/cert-policy-variables.md

-# X\.509 Certificate Policy Variables<a name="cert-policy-variables"></a>
+# X\.509 Certificate AWS IoT Core Policy Variables<a name="cert-policy-variables"></a>

-X\.509 certificate policy variables allow you to write policies that grant permissions based on X\.509 certificate attributes\.
+X\.509 certificate policy variables allow you to write AWS IoT Core policies that grant permissions based on X\.509 certificate attributes\.
 The following sections describe how you can use these certificate policy variables\.

 ## Issuer Attributes<a name="issuer-attributes"></a>

-The following policy variables allow you to allow or deny permissions based on certificate attributes set by the certificate issuer\.
+The following AWS IoT Core policy variables allow you to allow or deny permissions based on certificate attributes set by the certificate issuer\.
 + `iot:Certificate.Issuer.DistinguishedNameQualifier`
 + `iot:Certificate.Issuer.Country`
 + `iot:Certificate.Issuer.Organization`